Native Americans called the honey bee "White Man's Fly" Help save the bees. |

 We can plant different flowers, herbs and vegetables to attract the bees.
 Sunflowers are my favorite I purchase seeds that produce the tallest largest diameter flower, squash bees are attracted to yellow flowers, beans, peppers and lilac attract bees as well.
 I planted a Rosemary plant (huge bush now), great in chicken recipes and an absolute signal tower for bee attraction, that Rosemary is covered with bees this time of year.
 (Spring).
 Do not use GMO or Hybrid seeds, they are designed to not reproduce, purchase organic only.
 Water will also help save the bees, a shallow pan or bird bath filled with water, then place rocks and pebbles until the water barely covers them, the bees will bee able to use the rocks to get water.
 Read a paper on bee habitat click here.

 Plant flowers, herbs and vegetables, the bees will come.
-This
+This will help save the bees. |

 Together we can save the bees, I started with saving the Honey bees, it morphed into providing habitat for Mason and Leaf cutter bees.
 Drill some holes, plant some sunflowers and set up a watering tray, if you are into self reliance like I am, it may seem like a small thing, but it is a really cool thing to do.
 Thanks for reading, leave a comment, suggestion or a story, we can save the bees.